python/cpython/Doc/library/concurrent.futures.rst

    Raised when a future operation exceeds the given timeout.

+.. exception:: BrokenExecutor

+   Derived from :exc:`RuntimeError`, this exception class is raised when an executor is broken for some reason, and cannot be used to submit or execute new tasks.

+   .. versionadded:: 3.7

+.. currentmodule:: concurrent.futures.thread

+.. exception:: BrokenThreadPool

+   Derived from :exc:`~concurrent.futures.BrokenExecutor`, this exception class is raised when one of the workers of a :class:`ThreadPoolExecutor` has failed initializing.

+   .. versionadded:: 3.7

 .. currentmodule:: concurrent.futures.process

 .. exception:: BrokenProcessPool

-   Derived from :exc:`RuntimeError`, this exception class is raised when one of the workers of a :class:`ProcessPoolExecutor` has terminated in a non-clean fashion (for example, if it was killed from the outside).
+   Derived from :exc:`~concurrent.futures.BrokenExecutor` (formerly :exc:`RuntimeError`), this exception class is raised when one of the workers of a :class:`ProcessPoolExecutor` has terminated in a non-clean fashion (for example, if it was killed from the outside).

    .. versionadded:: 3.3